opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/csv.rst

 CSV files
 =========

-You can use a CSV file (.csv) as a data source.
+You can use a CSV file (.csv) as a source.
 A CSV file contains a list of fields separated either by a ``,`` character (usually for English files) or a ``;`` character (usually for French files).

 You can also use similar file types: